Rōnin

-In feudal Japan (1185–1868), a rōnin (/ˈroʊnɪn/ ROH-nin; 浪人, [ɾoːɲiɴ], 'drifter' or 'wanderer', lit. 'unrestrained or dissolute person') was a type of samurai who had no lord or master.
-A samurai becomes a rōnin upon the death of his master, or after the loss of his master's favor or legal privilege.
+In feudal Japan to early modern Japan (1185–1868), a rōnin (/ˈroʊnɪn/ ROH-nin; 浪人, [ɾoːɲiɴ], 'drifter' or 'wandering man', lit. 'unrestrained or dissolute person') was a samurai who had no lord or master and in some cases, had also severed all links with his family or clan.
+A samurai became a rōnin upon the death of his master, or after the loss of his master's favor or legal privilege.

-In modern Japanese usage, usually the term is used to describe a salaryman who is unemployed or a secondary school graduate who has not yet been admitted to university.
+In modern Japanese, the term is usually used to describe a salaryman who is unemployed or a secondary school graduate who has not yet been admitted to university.